spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-user-verification-service.md

 # Setting up Matrix User Verification Service (optional)

-**[Matrix User Verification Service](https://github.com/matrix-org/matrix-user-verification-service) (hereafter: UVS) can only be installed after Matrix services are installed and running.** If you're just installing Matrix services for the first time, please continue with the [Configuration](configuring-playbook.md) / [Installation](installing.md) flow and come back here later.
+The playbook can install and configure [Matrix User Verification Service](https://github.com/matrix-org/matrix-user-verification-service) (hereafter: UVS) for you.

+See the project's [documentation](https://github.com/matrix-org/matrix-user-verification-service/blob/master/README.md) to learn what it does and why it might be useful to you.

 Currently, the main purpose of this role is to allow Jitsi to authenticate Matrix users and check if they are authorized to join a conference.
-Please refer to the documentation of the [Matrix User Verification Service](https://github.com/matrix-org/matrix-user-verification-service) to understand how it works.

 **Note**: enabling Matrix User Verification Service, means that the `openid` API endpoints will be exposed on the Matrix Federation port (usually `8448`), even if [federation](configuring-playbook-federation.md) is disabled.